-Hallux valgus: Conservative treatment or surgery?
+Hallux valgus, the ganglion on the big toe: Conservative treatment or surgery?

 What is Hallux valgus?
 Hallux valgus is the most common deformity of the forefoot and the toes.
-23% of 18-65 year olds and over 35% of those over 65 years have hallux valgus.
+23% of 18-65-year-olds and over 35% of those over 65 years have hallux valgus.
 Due to the noticeable form it’s also referred to as a bunion or ganglion.

 Here the big toe moves out of its alignment and points toward the outside edge of the foot.
 With hallux valgus, the often painful and inflamed, swollen metatarsal head in the metatarsophalangeal joint commonly bulges, pushing against the shoe.